 Lori Rader-Day’s debut mystery, The Black Hour, won the 2015 Anthony Award for Best First Novel and was a finalist for the 2015 Mary Higgins Clark Award.
 Her second novel, Little Pretty Things, won the 2016 Mary Higgins Clark Award and was a nominee for the Anthony Award for Best Paperback Original.
 Little Pretty Things was named a 2015 “most arresting crime novel” by Kirkus Reviews and one of the top ten crime novels of the year by Booklist.
-Her third novel, The Day I Died, was an Indie Next Pick and is a nominee for the Mary Higgins Clark Award and the Barry Award.
+Her third novel, The Day I Died, won the Anthony Award for Best Paperback Original and was a nominee for the Mary Higgins Clark Award, the Thriller Award, and the Barry Award.
 She lives in Chicago.

-Originally from central Indiana, I grew up frequenting the local libraries, reading all the Judy Blume and Lois Duncan I could get my hands on.
+Originally from central Indiana, I grew up frequenting the local libraries, reading all the Beverly Cleary, Judy Blume, and Lois Duncan I could get my hands on.
 Then I discovered Agatha Christie and Mary Higgins Clark.
 I may have wandered off the mystery writer path a few times, but I think we all knew I would get back there eventually.

 I studied journalism at Ball State University in Muncie, Indiana, but eventually gave in to my dream and studied creative writing at Roosevelt University in Chicago.

 Now a resident of Chicago more than fifteen years, I have a favorite deep dish pizza (Lou Malnati’s) and I’m active in the area’s crime writing community.
-I’m the immediate past president of the Midwest Chapter of the Mystery Writers of America, a board member of Sisters in Crime Chicagoland, and a member of the International Thriller Writers.
-Chicago is a really great town in which to be a mystery writer.
+I’m also the current national vice-president of Sisters in Crime, becoming national president in (gulp) October 2019.
+I’m also a proud member of Mystery Writers of America and International Thriller Writers.

-I’m represented by Sharon Bowers of Miller Bowers Griffin Literary Management.
+I’m represented by Sharon Bowers of Folio Literary Management.